flybywiresim/docs/docs/beginner-guide/landing.md

     ![VFE for next configuration](../assets/beginner-guide/landing/PFD_Speedband_flaps_marker.png "VFE for next configuration")

 - Turn on `LOC` in the `FCU` to command the aircraft to intercept the ILS localizer.
-The aircraft will keep the current heading until the localizer guides the aircraft towards the runway.
+The aircraft will keep the current heading until the localizer is captured and guides the aircraft towards the runway.
 The `lateral ILS localizer scale` shows the `deviation marker` moving towards the middle of the `lateral deviation scale`.
 Also the lateral `FMA` shows `LOC` in blue (armed).

     ![Activate LOC mode on FCU](../assets/beginner-guide/landing/FCU_LOC.png "Activate LOC mode on FCU")